The New Republic: Political and foreign policy stances under Peretz

 The New Republic gradually became much less left-wing under Peretz, which culminated in the editorship of the conservative Andrew Sullivan.
 The magazine was associated with the Democratic Leadership Council (DLC) and "New Democrats", such as Bill Clinton and Joseph Lieberman, who received the magazine's endorsement in the 2004 Democratic primary.

 In the 21st century, the magazine gradually shifted left but was still more moderate and hawkish than conventional liberal periodicals.
 Policies supported by both The New Republic and the DLC in the 1990s were increased funding for the Earned Income Tax Credit program, the reform of the federal welfare system, and supply-side economics, especially the idea of reducing higher marginal income tax rates, which in the later Peretz years received heavy criticism from senior editor Jonathan Chait.

-The New Republic's support for Israel, including conservative right-wing or Likud stances of the state, was a strong theme of the magazine from the beginning: "Support for Israel is deep down an expression of America's best view of itself."
+The New Republics support for Israel, including the state's conservative right-wing or Likud Party stances, was a strong theme of the magazine from the beginning: "Support for Israel is deep down an expression of America's best view of itself."
 According to journalism professor Eric Alterman:

 Nothing has been as consistent about the past 34 years of The New Republic as the magazine's devotion to Peretz's own understanding of what is good for Israel....
 It is really not too much to say that almost all of Peretz's political beliefs are subordinate to his commitment to Israel's best interests, and these interests as Peretz defines them almost always involve more war.

 Unsigned editorials prior to the 2003 invasion of Iraq expressed strong support for military action and cited the threat of facilities for weapons of mass destruction, as well as humanitarian concerns.
-In the first years of the Iraq War, editorials were critical of the handling of the war but continued to justify the invasion on humanitarian grounds, although they no longer maintained that Iraq's weapons of mass destruction posed any threat to the United States.
+In the first years of the Iraq War, editorials were critical of the handling of the war, but continued to justify the invasion on humanitarian grounds even though they no longer maintained that Iraq's weapons of mass destruction posed any threat to the United States.
 In the issue from November 27, 2006, the editors wrote:

 At this point, it seems almost beside the point to say this: The New Republic deeply regrets its early support for this war.
 The past three years have complicated our idealism and reminded us of the limits of American power and our own wisdom.